kirin-vn/lexer/README.md

 Custom text formatting can be applied using the following syntax:

         \fmt|text content/
+        \fmt1|this can be \fmt2|nested//

+`fmt` must match the syntax for an identifier (ie, it can't contain special characters).

 ####  Character escaping

-Newlines can be represented in span content using the character sequence `\n`.
+Newlines can be represented in span content using the character sequence `_n`.
-Spaces can be represented using the character sequence `\ ` (a backslash followed by a space); such spaces will not be collapsed.
+Spaces can be represented using the character sequence <code>_ </code> (an underscore followed by a space); such spaces will not be collapsed.

-In addition, the following characters can be escaped by preceding them with a `\` character.
+In addition, the following characters can be escaped by preceding them with a `_` character.
 Characters escaped in this manner cannot be used for formatting or to start commands.

-    \|/=#%()`:
+    _\|/<>=#%()`:

-All other `\` characters are rendered literally.
+All other `_` characters are rendered literally.

 When escaping comments, the *second* character of the comment delimeter should be escaped; for example, these comments are correctly escaped:

-        This is an example %\% of a correctly escaped comment as is %\( this %)
+        This is an example %_% of a correctly escaped comment as is %_( this %)

 These comments, however, are *not* escaped:

-        This text has a comment \%% which will be removed by the lexer As does this text \%( unfortunately %)
+        This text has a comment _%% which will be removed by the lexer As does this text _%( unfortunately %)

+When escaping content at the beginning of a span's contents, recall that the first underscore is discarded.
+Consequently, *two* underscores are required:

+        __n This span begins with a newline.

+In rare cases (when escaping an underscore), *three* underscores may be needed:

+        ___\fmt|This is formatted text following a single underscore./

 ####  Emoticons